HorstBaerbel/GBA-mem/README.md

 # License

 If you want to build your own soft- or hardware based on this, you can.
 See the [MIT LICENSE](LICENSE).
 The "Modern DOS" 8x8 font is from [Jayvee Enaguas](https://notabug.org/HarvettFox96/ttf-moderndos) and used by [CC0](https://notabug.org/HarvettFox96/ttf-moderndos/src/master/LICENSE).
+The CMake build scripts / toolchain is from [Thomas Farr](https://github.com/Xtansia/3ds-cmake) and uses the [MIT LICENSE](3ds-cmake/LICENSE).